kifferltd/open-mika/README.txt

 Running mika
 ============

-After succesfully building mika for you platform, you'll see a platform directory in release.
+After succesfully building mika for you platform, you'll see a directory under the 'release' directory with the same name as your platform, e.g.
-Let's return to our example: we just compiled mika by calling: 'ant -DPLATFORM=pc'.
-A directory pc was created in release.
-It contains the binary files needed to run mika.
+'release/pc'.
+This contains the binary files needed to run mika;
-'bin' contains the executable, while lib/mika stores java classes (wre.jar) as well as some properties and resources.
-The command line of mika works very much alike the Sun Java one. calling './release/pc/bin/mika -cp .
-HelloWord' causes for helloworld.class to be loaded from .
+'bin' contains the executable, while 'lib/mika' stores java classes (wre.jar) plus some properties and resources.
+The command line of mika works pretty much like the Sun/Oracle one, for example calling ./release/pc/bin/mika -cp .
+HelloWord causes HelloWorld.class to be executed .
 More info on mika's commandline can be found in doc/COMMAND_LINE.txt